 By changing the modes of thinking about reality – from more concrete to more abstract modes – mankind directed towards a new historical phase: the Scientific Era.
 I’m going to dedicate part of this website to those crucial historical moments and the intermediate passages that gave our modes of thinking about reality a bias in favour of abstract against concrete, or pragmatic, attitudes; in favour of space against place.

 Now, some centuries after the achievements of the Scientific Revolution and the Industrial Revolution (a natural offspring of the former), another epochal change is underway: the Information Revolution.
-If the Industrial Revolution had as its scientific and philosophical underpinning the knowledge and mindset based on the philosophy and the discoveries of – among others – Galileo, Descartes and Newton, the Information Revolution is based on different premises; and such premises, in turn, are based on a different understanding of the classical notions of space and place.
-As a matter of fact, the focus on the field concept, which is an operative concept for electromagnetism, relativity, and quantum physics as well, is explicative of that change (from the new physics different technologies emerged and will emerge, which are distinctive and different with respect to those technologies that stemmed from of the mechanical view of the Industrial Revolution).
-In spite of this epochal change, which is underway, the mindset of many cultural and social actors that constitute and govern large sectors of our society is still anchored to old scientific reductionist, deterministic and mechanistic modes of thinking and concepts.
-To govern the different technologies that emerged and still emerge since the discovery of electromagnetic phenomena and the new physics (relativity and quantum mechanics), and to foresee the consequences that might derive from the short-sighted application of those technologies, we need a completely different approach to concepts of space and place.
-This means that processes and phenomena of reality are always one step ahead with respect to the interpretation we give them (by using outworn interpretations of concepts): this is a possible cause of distress – at any level, social, political, economic, environmental, cultural, etc. – for a global society standing in the middle of an epochal transition.
+If the Industrial Revolution had as its scientific and philosophical underpinning the knowledge and the mindset based on the philosophy and the discoveries of – among others – Galileo, Descartes and Newton, the Information Revolution is based on different scientific and philosophical premises; and these, in turn, are based on a different understanding of the classical notions of space and place.
+As a matter of fact, the focus on the field concept, which is an operative concept for electromagnetism, relativity, and quantum physics as well, is explicative of that change (from the new scientific advancements different technologies emerged and will emerge, which are distinctive and different from the technologies that stemmed from the mechanistic mindset, caracteristic of the Industrial Revolution).
+In spite of this epochal change, which is underway, the mindset of many cultural and social actors that constitute and govern large sectors of our society is still anchored to old scientific reductionist, deterministic and mechanistic concepts and modes of thinking.
+To govern the new technologies and to foresee the consequences that might derive from the short-sighted application of technology, we need a completely different approach to the concepts of space and place.
 We still think about conventional notions of space and simplistic notions of place, as working concepts to explain phenomena in a society that is actually forged by processes that can only be explained in terms of fields, or ‘extended places’ (that is systemically entangled places of the kind I’m going to propose here), and abstract (ideal) spaces.
 A revision of the concepts of space and place is needed to fill the gap between the current processes of reality and the knowledge and interpretation we give them; no branch of knowledge will be left untouched by such revision of concepts.

 New concepts for a new era: this is the ultimate reason for rethinking the concepts of space and place.
 By rethinking those concepts, I wish we could linger on the possibility to make those concepts coordinate and complementary – or mutually inclusive – to define a unique, encompassing domain where abstract and concrete modes of thought coexist, coevolving towards a poised state.
 In the present times this is a cogent necessity since we are entering a new era in the history of mankind, just a few centuries after the epochal changes brought about by the Scientific Revolution; apart from the philosophical and scientific changes brought about by each different historical period, the quite recently acknowledged and unprecedented product of the entanglement between symbolic, social, biological and physicochemical processes may be soon formalized in the form of a new geological era: the Anthropocene.
 The new epoch seems to be the carrier of even more abstract psychological attitudes towards physical reality (abstract concepts of space seem to prevail over the more concrete notion of place); it seems this abstract attitude aims at transcending the limits of the world in which we live.
 For the very first time in history, astonishing technological progress is offering us the possibility to physically experience and visualize the correlation between the concrete and the abstract, simultaneously (a Platonic dream comes true): I believe the Internet, Virtual Reality, Augmented Reality, Mixed Reality and all of the off-springs from the Information Revolution, can be interpreted as exemplifications of that ‘bastard receptacle’ – the Platonic chōra – were the concrete and the abstract coexist.
 However, despite the promises of technology, we are very far from reaching that aforementioned poised state – the poised state between abstract and concrete modes of thoughts – without which no real progress is attainable.
 Actually, risks are bigger than benefits if we do not drive the undergoing processes of change, by projecting the unlimited potentialities of our abstract (spatial) strategies – which constantly try to push forward the edge of knowledge – within the physical, biological and ecological limits of reality, understood as concrete place, whose physical, chemical and biological limits we cannot transcend.